Skip to content

 This allows ontologies to define rich taxonomies while maintaining interoperability through the base type foundation.

-A Memory Unit MAY declare which ontology it conforms to using the ontology field:
+A concept MAY declare which ontology it conforms to using the ontology field:

 Example: